cmisdocs/ServerDevelopmentGuideV2/README.md

 The ./docs folder contains the pdf version of the guide.
 Pdf link [here] (https://github.com/cmisdocs/ServerDevelopmentGuideV2/blob/master/docs/OpenCMIS%20Server%20Development%20Guide%20-%202nd%20Edition.pdf?raw=true).

-If you are reviewing the document and you find any error please create a git issue to report it and we will get it fixed.
-Thanks.
+If you are reviewing the document and you find an error please create an issue to report it and we will get it fixed.
+Thanks in advance for any feedback.